Extraction

 flags for controlling the output produced by the tool.

-Use the --help flag to see the full list of options.
+--helpflag to see the full list of options.

 Circuit selection

-The instruction groups together circuits that are related and in general corresponds to an instruction-like trait
+The instruction groups together circuits that are related and, in general, corresponds to an instruction-like trait

 (i.e. arithmetic corresponds to ArithInstructions or ecc to EccInstructions).
 The instructions are selected as